 David L. Knapp, Senior Vice President, Global Strategy & Innovation, Medtronic plc, states, "With the launch of our most recent remote patient care platform, which incorporates smart monitoring and AI-driven diagnostics, we are working toward precision, autonomy, and scalable health care in homes around the world."

 The anticipated expansion of the global home healthcare market is due to the enduring impact of chronic disease burden, aging populations, and patient-preferred, value-based care outside of formal clinical settings, and patient-preferred, value-based care.
-It is increasingly enabled through remote monitoring technologies, AI-based diagnostics, and wearables that facilitate ongoing care delivery to patients at home.
+It is increasingly enabled through remote monitoring technologies, AI-based diagnostics, and wearables that facilitate ongoing care delivery to patients at home and support remote patient monitoring.

 While North America is the top of the market, driven by a strong reimbursement model, high rates of digital health acceptance and supportive infrastructure for virtual care, care delivery models are changing.
 Home health care is enacting clinical workflow changes similar to those that smart automation brought to financial services and retail with the introduction of connected devices, AI, and cloud-based systems.